rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

 ### Uninstall Cloud Backup agent on Windows

-To uninstall the Cloud Backup agent, the preferred method is to uninstall using the Windows Control Panel.
-However, you can also use msiexec from the command line.
+To uninstall the Cloud Backup agent, the preferred method is to use Add/Remove Programs in the Windows Control Panel.
+However, in cases where the Rackspace Cloud Backup entry does not exist there, you use the command line to uninstall.

-    msiexec /x driveclient-1.18.007148-en-us.msi /qn /l*v %tmp%\uninstall-1.18.007148.log
+    msiexec /x driveclient-latest.msi /qb /l*v %tmp%\uninstall.log

-Run `%programfiles%\driveclient\uninst.exe`.
+**Note**: If the agent installed on your server is not the latest agent, you can download the corresponding old MSI file to use it to uninstall the outdated agent.
+The version of the MSI must match the version of your currently installed agent or the uninstall fails.
+Your current agent version is displayed as **Agent Version:** on the **Backups System Details** page.
+You can find and download the MSI for this version at <http://agentrepo.drivesrvr.com/win64/old_msi/>.

 The following changes should occur:

--   The path %programfiles%\\driveclient contains a single file:
-    `install.log`

-        c:\>dir "%programfiles%\driveclient" /a-d
+-   The %programdata%\driveclient path contains files and folders that you can use to reinstall the agent without re-registering, if desired.
+If you are sure that you will not reinstall the agent, these files and folders may be deleted.

+        C:\>dir %programdata%\driveclient
-        Volume in drive C is OS
+        Volume in drive C is System
-        Volume Serial Number is EE4C-78FC
+        Volume Serial Number is 9A20-F50E

-        Directory of C:\Program Files\driveclient
+        Directory of C:\ProgramData\driveclient

-        10/05/2011 01:29 PM 607,013 install.log
+        06/17/2016  04:00 PM    <DIR>          .
+        06/17/2016  04:00 PM    <DIR>          ..
+        05/27/2016  02:16 PM                 0 backup-running.lock
+        06/17/2016  03:54 PM             3,720 bootstrap.json
+        04/01/2016  07:25 PM             3,801 bootstrap.json.20160426102748
+        04/01/2016  07:25 PM    <DIR>          log
+        06/17/2016  03:58 PM               827 log4cxx.xml
+        05/27/2016  02:16 PM    <DIR>          MossoCloudFS_ede95edd-78f8-4097-82de-5dfa7941b7c7
+        06/17/2016  03:54 PM               451 public-key.pem
+        05/27/2016  02:19 PM               305 rse-client-state.json
+        05/27/2016  02:16 PM    <DIR>          vss
-        1 File(s) 607,013 bytes
+                      10 File(s)         23,984 bytes
-        2 Dir(s) 449,805,914,112 bytes free
+                       5 Dir(s)   6,035,111,936 bytes free

--   The %programdata%\\driveclient path does not exist.

-        c:\>dir "%programdata%\driveclient"
-        Volume in drive C is OS
-        Volume Serial Number is EE4C-78FC
-        Directory of C:\ProgramData
-        File Not Found

 -   No driveclient.exe entry exists in **Control Panel > Programs and Features**.

 -   No DriveClientSvc service is installed.

-    -   There should be no scheduled tasks to "check for driveclient update."

-        c:\>sc query driveclientsvc
+        C:\>sc query driveclient
         [SC] EnumQueryServicesStatus:OpenService FAILED 1060:

         The specified service does not exist as an installed service.

 ### Uninstall the agent from older versions of Windows